Skip to Main Content

 • Want easy access to extra funds

-Business lines of credit offer flexibility and usually have fewer requirements than business loans.
+Business lines of credit offer flexibility and usually have fewer requirements than business loans, but lenders often restrict the amount that you can borrow.
+Generally, business lines of credit will have lower limits than traditional business loans.

-Keep in mind that lines of credit may come with variable interest rates, meaning that your initial rate may rise over the course of your repayment.
-There are also usually fees that add to the initial cost.
-These lines of credit can also be much harder to qualify for.
-Lenders often restrict the amount that you can borrow, generally allowing smaller amounts than the typical business loan.
+Keep in mind that business lines of credit rates may be variable, meaning that your initial rate may rise over the course of your repayment.
+There are also usually fees that add to the initial cost of obtaining a line.

 Lightbulb